 To make his point, al-Kadi gave literal form to his metaphor with a kufiya made out of Kevlar body armor—painted gold.
 It was flanked on the gallery wall by traditional cotton kufiyas, one black and white and the other red and white.

 The breakthrough into high fashion began a bit more than a decade ago.
 In 2007 the Spanish fashion house Balenciaga included in its collection French designer Nicholas Ghes’s black-and-white kufiya-designed scarves with pink flowers and frills imposed on the fatha design.
-(See “Reading a Kufiya,” below.)
+(See “Reading a Kufiya,” above.)
 Brazilian supermodel Flávia de Oliveira wore it on the runway, Vogue Japan featured it on its cover—spurring record sales of kufiyas in Japan—and former InStyle Accessory Director Meggan Crum put the scarf on her “Top Ten Accessories.”

 That same year, upscale us label Urban Outfitters featured kufiya-styled scarves and shirts in a variety of colors.
 Though criticism for cultural appropriation on the one hand and being “pro-Arab” on the other forced the store to pull the line, they were all back the next year with price tags up to $115.